JiafeiPan/zephyr/doc/services/crypto/random/index.rst

 The random number generators available include:

-:kconfig:option:`CONFIG_TIMER_RANDOM_GENERATOR`
- enables number generator based on system timer clock.
-This number generator is not random and used for testing only.

 :kconfig:option:`CONFIG_ENTROPY_DEVICE_RANDOM_GENERATOR`
  enables a random number generator that uses the enabled hardware entropy gathering driver to generate random numbers.